 These healthy fats can be found in nuts or seeds, avocado and fish — and this recipe includes all three!
 Opt for cooking your salmon with olive oil, another heart-healthy fat.

 Get the Salmon and Brocolette Superfood Salad recipe and nutrition info here.

 This 20-minute recipe is simple in ingredients and quick to prepare — and it makes for a great side salad to pair with a piece of fish.

-If you're looking out for your heart health, you may be surprised to learn that beets are a great veggie to incorporate.
+If you're looking out for your heart health, beets are a great veggie to incorporate.
 Beets are high in potassium, providing about 11 percent of your daily value per cup, cooked.
 Potassium is a prime nutrient for managing high blood pressure, as it works to lessen the effects of sodium, according to the American Heart Association.
-So, the more potassium you eat, the more sodium you lose, which helps keep your heart healthy.
+So, the more potassium you eat, the more sodium you excrete, which helps keep your heart healthy.

 3. Grilled Tilapia Tacos With Red Cabbage Slaw

 These tilapia fish tacos are low in saturated fat and high in protein, making for a perfect dinner dish.
 You'll get added satiating fats from the avocado, too.
 The mascot of healthy fat is made up of mostly unsaturated fats and is a source of beta-sitosterol, a plant chemical that helps reduce cholesterol absorption, per an April 2001 report in the Journal of the Academy of Nutrition and Dietetics.